 In the Gann Square of nine, the key numbers of importance are as follows:

-From the above chart, one the most important numbers as we know it occurs every 45 degrees on the Gann square of nine chart.
-The degrees are said to be associated with time, which is irrelevant especially when you are using the Gann square of nine chart for day trading.
-The above standard chart is also known as a 1x1 chart.
-As an example, if price made a high of 54 on the day, then if price retreats, the next support is seen at 29, as it is the next number that is closest to the number across to the square of nine.
+Above is a standard 1×1 chart.
+As an example, if price made a high of 54 on the day, if price retreats, the next support is 29, as it is the next closest number across the square of nine.

-Besides the Gann square of nine, drawing a circle connecting the four corners of the squares brings the concept of angles into perspective.
-The angles, measured by degrees can point to potential support and resistance levels when price is said to be moving within an angle.
+Also, drawing a circle connecting the four corners of the squares brings the concept of angles into perspective.
+The angles, measured by degrees can point to potential support and resistance levels when the price is said to be moving within an angle.